The community has a role in helping to set the strategic objectives, programme priorities and service levels to be pursued by Council.

 These findings assist the development and implementation of Council programmes.
 They also help inform Council's "End of Term" Report which is tabled at the last meeting of an outgoing Council to assess progress achieved in the implementation of the Coffs Harbour Community Strategic Plan.

-The next Customer Satisfaction and Community Wellbeing Surveys are due to be undertaken in mid-2018.
+The next Customer Satisfaction and Community Wellbeing Surveys are due to be undertaken in 2020.